Data Flow Engine¶

 - The stream name must not be longer than 15 characters.

 - There is a delay of up to 30 minute delay between deleting an asset and deletion of dependent streams.

 A client wants to monitor an engine in a factory.
 The engine is a critical part of the manufacturing process and has a history of overheating (Simple Scenario).
 Conclusions about the engine's condition can be drawn from how much it resonates during operation (Extended Scenario).

 The client creates a Data Flow Engine stream with a TimeSeriesSource, a FilterProcessor and an EventSink.
 The TimeSeriesSource listens to a heat sensor placed on the engine.
 The FilterProcessor is set to only forward messages of temperatures higher than an allowed threshold.
-In the EventSink chooses a built-in event, instead of customizing one.
+The EventSink chooses a built-in event, instead of customizing one.
 The sink stays dormant for a while, because the filter does not forward messages until the temperature threshold is reached.
-Once it is, the client receives notifications about the engine overheating.
+Once the threshold is reached, the client receives notifications about the engine overheating.

 Any questions left?